Olenjan/ItemGenerator/Definitions.md

 	### Core layer

 		#### Concepts

+			#### TODO
+			Resource   		- A current, dynamic value of a 'Property' that can deplete (life, mana) Trigger/Event 	-
+			Conditional 	- A boolean check based on one or more 'Property(ies)', 'Resource(s)', 'Transformation' or 'physics'

 			##### Overall concepts
 				Rarity 		- An abstract classification that determines how uncommon and powerful something is.
 (Normal, Uncommon, Rare, Unique)